 Finally, the ginger ale can be substituted with ginger beer.
 Unlike ginger ale, ginger beer is naturally fermented, with more ginger bite and natural carbonation.
 There are plenty of good ginger beers (and ginger ales) on the market these days, or you can go all out and make your own.

 - Ginger ale or ginger beer, to top

 - Garnish: Orange wedge

-Add the bourbon, orange curaçao liqueur and a squeeze of fresh orange and stir.
+Add the bourbon, orange curaçao and a squeeze of fresh orange and stir.